amplience/amplience-sfcc-composable-commerce/README.md

 ## Known Limitations

 ### Localisation
 By default we point to the same SFCC instance as the vanilla Retail React app.
 If you are pointing to your own SFCC sandbox, you should ensure that you have localisation enabled.
-See guide at [Localization README.md](./app/translations/README.md), [Overview](./docs/amplience/overview.md) and  [Salesforce Commerce Cloud Setup](./docs/amplience/sfcc-setup.md)
+See guide at [Localization README.md](./app/translations/README.md), [Overview](./docs/amplience/overview.md) and  [Salesforce Commerce Cloud Setup](./docs/amplience/sfcc-setup.md).

 # The Retail React App

-A project template that includes an isomorphic JavaScript storefront and [Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) built using [React](https://reactjs.org/) and [Express](https://expressjs.com/).
+The Retail React App is a project template that includes an isomorphic JavaScript storefront and [Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) built using [React](https://reactjs.org/) and [Express](https://expressjs.com/).
 It uses a modern headless architecture that enables developers to decouple front-end code from back-end systems.
 It leverages popular open-source libraries in the React ecosystem, such as [Chakra UI](https://chakra-ui.com/) components, [Emotion](https://emotion.sh/docs/introduction) (CSS-in-JS), [Webpack](https://webpack.js.org/), and many more.

 Developers don’t have to worry about the underlying infrastructure, whether they’re developing their app locally, deploying it to a [Managed Runtime](https://developer.salesforce.com/docs/commerce/pwa-kit-managed-runtime/guide/mrt-overview.html) environment, or testing the app live.